Mangroves Land

 Supporting Local Communities

-Donations pay wages for locals to collect
+Donations pay wages for locals to collect and plant seeds.

 Transportation Costs

-Funding covers travel by boat and other transport to planting sites
+Funding covers travel by boat and other transport to planting sites.

 Essential Equipment